CH-Earth/OpenFEWS/README.md

 ## License

-NextOpenFEWS is licensed under an MIT license, which generally is quite open and permissive.
+OpenFEWS is licensed under an MIT license, which generally is quite open and permissive.
 Please see the LICENSE file for details.

 ## How to contribute?
-Contributions to NextOpenFEWS are much appreciated.
+Contributions to OpenFEWS are much appreciated.
 However, to ensure continuity and a stable code base, we ask you to do the following when you plan to contribute with changes, new config or new models:

 *(1) Fork the repository*